-Trait Rules define Dialog Execution and Knowledge Intent detection.
+Trait Rules define Dialog Execution and Knowledge Graph Intent detection.

 Intent detection or Dialog execution can be achieved using traits, along with the ML utterances and patterns.
 To achieve this, an intent needs to be associated with the required traits by adding Rules.

 - From the Traits section using the Add New Rule link